Roya-Gharehbeiklou/CardioGenetics_knowledge_graph/Readme.md

 Imagine a smart tool that helps researchers connect the dots between genes and heart diseases.
 It maps out relationships between medical data, making it easier to uncover new insights and potential treatments.

-### The Knowledge Graph Explained
+### The Knowledge Graph:

 Think of this tool as a big web of connections:

 - **Nodes** are key players like genes, diseases, and medications.
 - **Edges** are the links between them, showing how they're related.

-By following these connections, researchers can discover new insights into heart disease.
+By following these connections, we can discover new insights into heart disease.

 ### Our Data Sources